bbz-hft-software-engineering/Slush-YV-fikation/README.md

 # Example

-You want to a medium raspberry softdrink.
+You want to a medium strawberry softdrink.
 Place your cup or glass on the conveyor belt so that the ultra-sonic sensor detects the container.
-Press the xxx button then the xxx button, after the booting up process.
+Press the `left` button (for the Strawberry falvour) then the `middle` button (for the medium size), after the booting up process.
 Wait for the machine to fill up your container and moving the container back to you.